checkout/frames-ios/.github/partial-readmes/SecurityCodeComponent.md

 ### Step 4: Inject an optional card scheme for granular security code validation

 If you don't define a card scheme, then all 3 and 4 digit security codes are considered valid for all card schemes.
-So, you won't utilise the early rejection from SDK level but will get the error from the API level if you don't define a card scheme.
+If you don't use the SDKs front-end validation, you will get an error at the API level if you don't define a card scheme and the CVV is invalid.
 If the CVV is length 0, the SDK will throw a validation error when calling `createToken` independent from the injected card scheme.

 ```swift
 configuration.cardScheme = Card.Scheme(rawValue: "VISA") // or you can directly use `Card.Scheme.visa`.
 You should be getting the scheme name string values from your backend.